-This policy will be reviewed annually by Computing Services for submission to, and ratification by, Executive.
+This policy will be reviewed annually by DD&T for submission to, and ratification by, Executive.

 No software product or application, to which licence conditions or Conditions of Use pertain, shall be mounted or made available on any University computer or IT system, for which a prior licence has not been procured or properly acquired or renewed.